-An Americano is mostly made by combining two espresso shots with about 1/2 cup (0.12 l) of hot water.
-But can also be made with a single shot and less water.
-It uses a coffee to water ratio of 1:2 at most times.
+An Americano combines an espresso shot with about 2 ounces (60 ml) of hot water.
+But it can also be made with a double espresso and more water.
+It uses a coffee-to-water ratio of 1:2 at most times.

-If you don’t like to strong espresso taste, you can also make an Americano with a 1:3 ratio of coffee to water.
+If you don’t like the strong espresso taste, you can also make an Americano with a 1:3 ratio of coffee to water.

 The espresso shots’ strength will reduce by a bit, but the robust flavors are still there.

 I like to drink an Americano when I want to enjoy the intense flavor notes of espresso for a prolonged period.
-By adding the additional water to the espresso, you get to enjoy the taste longer.
+Adding more water to the espresso allows you to enjoy the taste longer.